Unextendible product operator basis: Acknowledgments

 \section{Acknowledgments}

 M.H. and L.C. were supported by the NNSF of China (Grant No. 11871089), and the Fundamental Research Funds for the Central Universities (Grant No. ZG216S2110).
-F.S. and X.Z. were supported by the NSFC under Grants No. 11771419 and No. 12171452, the Anhui Initiative in Quantum Information Technologies under Grant No. AHY150200, and the National Key Research and Development Program of China 2020YFA0713100.
+F.S. and X.Z. were supported by the NSFC under Grants No. 12171452 and No. 11771419, the Anhui Initiative in Quantum Information Technologies under Grant No. AHY150200, the Innovation Program for Quantum Science and Technology (2021ZD0302904), and the National Key Research and Development Program of China (2020YFA0713100).
+This work has received support from the European Union's Horizon Europe program through the ERC StG FINE-TEA-SQUAD (Grant No. 101040729).
+This publication is part of the `Quantum Inspire – the Dutch Quantum Computer in the Cloud' project (with project number [NWA.1292.19.194]) of the NWA research program `Research on Routes by Consortia (ORC)', which is funded by the Netherlands Organization for Scientific Research (NWO).